Protect your loved ones from spiralling funeral costs

 Write in trust over 50 plan

-Writing your life insurance in trust means you sign over the pay out to a trustee who’ll handle your estate on your behalf.
+Writing your life insurance in trust means you sign over your policy to a trustee who’ll handle the pay out on your behalf.

 The key benefits of doing this include: